Cosmological Models Without Singularity Based on RW Metric or A New Metric and their Explanation for Evolution of the Universe: New predictions and an inference

-In the process, part of $v-energy$ transforms into $s-energy.$ A $v-observer$ will consider the energy not to be conservational because he cannot detect $ s-matter$ except by repulsion.\textbf{\ }The\textbf{\ }transformation\textbf{ \ }of black holes is different from the Hawking radiation.
+In the process, part of $v-energy$ transforms into $s-energy.$ A $v-observer$ will consider the energy not to be conservational because he cannot detect $s-matter$ except by repulsion.\textbf{\ }The\textbf{\ } transformation\textbf{\ }of black holes is different from the Hawking radiation.
 This is the transformation of the vacuum expectation values of the Higgs fields.
-There is no contradiction between the transformation and the Hawking radiation or another quantum effect, because both describe different processes and based on different conditions (the density and mass of the black hole must be large enough so that its temperature $T_{v}\gtrsim2\mu /\sqrt{\lambda}$).
+There is no contradiction between the transformation and the Hawking radiation or another quantum effect, because both describe different processes and based on different conditions.
 According to the present model, there still are the Hawking radiation or other quantum effects of black holes.
 In fact, the universe is just a huge black hold.
-The universe can transform from the $S-breaking$ into the $ V-breaking$ because of its contraction or expansion.
+The universe can transform from the $S-breaking$ into the $V-breaking$ because of its contraction.
 This transformation is not quantum effects.

-Let there be a $v-cosmic$ island neighboring on a $s-cosmic$ island.
-It is possible that the $v-cosmic$ island transforms into a $s-cosmic$ island after it contracted.
-In this case, a $s-observer$ in the $s-cosmic$ island must observe a very huge white hole.